Ez-Kits/hot-keys/docs/react/getting-started/usage.md

 ## Basic Usage

-Firstly, you have to wrap your app with `HotKeysManager` component.

-Then, you can use `useHotKeysScope` hook to register a hot keys scope.
+You can use `useHotKeysScope` hook to register a hot keys scope.

 ```tsx filename="App.tsx"
 import { HotKeysManager, useHotKeysScope } from "@ez-kits/hot-keys-react";